reconbot/child-process-require/README.md

 - Crashes will become promise rejections
 - Rejections of error objects will be recreated with stack traces
 - If you `process.exit` or crash an attempt will be made to stop the child process
+- The child will be terminated when the child function resolves

 It works like this
 ```js